cubefs/cubefs/GOVERNANCE.md

 - Transparent and accessible: Changes to the CubeFS organization, CubeFS code repositories, and CNCF related activities (e.g. level, involvement, etc) are done in public.
 - Merit: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.

-## Expectations from The Steering Committee
+## Expectations from The Technical Steering Committee(TSC)

-The CubeFS project has a Steering Committee.
+The CubeFS TSC is the governing body for the CubeFS project
-- The term of the Steering Committee position is one year, and individuals can serve multiple terms in this role.
+- Providing decision-making and oversight related to its bylaws.
+- Defines the project's values, structure.
-- Steering Committee Member is responsible for the top-level design of projects, formulation of roadmaps, and community management
+- Responsible for the top-level design of projects, formulation of roadmaps, and community management.
+- Approve the creation and dissolution of SIGs
+- Establish and maintain the overall technical governance guidelines for the project.
+- Make decisions by majority vote if consensus cannot be reached.

-- The Steering Committee member is the core maintainer.
+##  The structure of the Technical Steering Committee

-- The composition of the Steering Committee members consists of core maintainers from independent developers or vendors.
+- The TSC from independent developers and vendors.
 - To ensure fairness, efforts will be made to maintain a balanced representation among the personnel from different vendors.
 - No single vendor can exceed 50% of the total number of personnel.
-- The term of the Steering Committee is one year.
+- The term of the TSC is two years.

-## Changes in Steering Committee
+- The TSC consists of 5 individuals.

+##  The TSC decision-making process

+During the first year of the TSC term, if a TSC meeting lacks a quorum, an email voting procedure will be initiated.
+If email voting also fails to achieve a quorum within a week, the motion will be considered approved unless there are outstanding objections from TSC members.

+## Becoming a TSC Member

+The term of the TSC position is two years, and individuals can serve multiple terms in this role.
-Changes in steering committee members are initiated by opening a github PR.
+Changes in TSC members are initiated by opening a github PR.

-Anyone from CubeFS maintainers can vote on the PR with either +1 or -1.
+- **Criteria**: Nominees must be a maintainer, should have made significant contributions to the community during the last 2 years.Have sufficient reputation and influence in the community.
+- **Nominations**:
+	- Each individual in a Selecting Group may nominate up to 2 people, at most 1 of whom may be from the same group of Related Companies.
+Each nominee must agree to participate prior to being added to the nomination list.
+Self nomination is allowed.
+Each nominee needs 2 more contributors’ endorsements from different organizations/companies.
+	- Nominations must be made public and should include the nominee's name, contact information, and a statement of experience.Current TSC shall determine the process and timeline for the nominations, qualification and election of new TSC members.
+- **Elections**:
+	- If the number of Qualified Nominees is equal to or less than the number of TSC seats available to be elected, the Qualified Nominees shall be approved after the nomination period has closed.
+	- If there are more Qualified Nominees than open TSC seats available for election, then the Selecting Group shall elect the TSC members via a Condorcet vote.
+	- A Condorcet vote shall be run using the Condorcet-IRV method through the Cornell online service (https://civs.cs.cornell.edu/).

-Only the following votes are binding:
+	- Only the following votes are binding:
-1) Any maintainer that has been listed in the top-level [MAINTAINERS](MAINTAINERS.md) file before the PR is opened.
+		- Any maintainer that has been listed in the top-level [MAINTAINERS](MAINTAINERS.md) file before the PR is opened.
-2) Any maintainer from an organization may cast the vote for that organization.
+		- Any maintainer from an organization may cast the vote for that organization.
 However, no organization should have more binding votes than 1/2 of the total number of maintainers defined in 1).

 The PR should only be opened no earlier than 4 weeks before the end of the term.
 The PR should be kept open for no less than 2 weeks.
 The PR can only be merged after the end of the last term, with more +1 than -1 in the binding votes.

-When there are conflicting PRs about changes in Steering Committee, the PR with the most binding +1 votes is merged.
+The TSC will decide on and publish an election process within 3 months of formalizing this organizational structure.
+This will cover voting eligibility, eligibility for candidacy, the election process and schedule.

+## Changes in TSC
-The Steering Committee member can volunteer to step down.
+- If a TSC member feels she/he can not fulfill the "Expectations from TSC", they are free to step down.

+In such a case:
+- A PR is required to update the person's TSC role in question to that of a normal maintainer.
+- PR should be reviewed by TSC member.
+- TSC member nominations can begin in 2 weeks, add a new TSC member and ensure the normal operation of the TSC.

+## Changes in Project Governance

+- Changes in project governance (GOVERNANCE.md) could be initiated by opening a github PR.
+- Anyone from the CubeFS TSC can vote on the PR with either +1 or -1, and it will pass if it receives a majority of votes.
+- The PR should be kept open for no less than 2 weeks.

 ## Expectations from Maintainers

-Every one carries water...

-Making a community work requires input/effort from everyone.
-Maintainers should actively participate in Pull Request reviews.
-Maintainers are expected to respond to assigned Pull Requests in a *reasonable* time frame, either providing insights, or assign the Pull Requests to other maintainers.
-Every Maintainer is listed in the top-level [MAINTAINERS](MAINTAINERS.md) file.

-## Becoming a Maintainer

-On the successful merge of a significant pull request or upon making significant contributions, any current maintainer can reach to the author behind the pull request and ask them if they are willing to become a CubeFS maintainer.
-Maintainers have the authority to nominate new maintainers by either sending an email to maintainers@cubefs.groups.io or opening a pull request.
-Typically, new maintainers are selected from among the committers.The steering committee will review the proposal by majority votes, and you will receive an invitation letter from the community after the review is passed.

-- Project Governance: Setting policies and guidelines for the project, including contribution guidelines and code of conduct.
+- Project Governance: Propose the policies and guidelines for the project, including contribution guidelines and code of conduct.
 - Roadmap and Strategy: Propose the project roadmap and strategic direction, which includes deciding on the features to be developed and the priorities for the project.
 - Release Management: Managing the release process, including setting release schedules, coordinating release activities, and ensuring that releases are properly tested and documented.
 - Community Engagement: Building and fostering a positive community around the project, which includes welcoming new contributors, resolving conflicts, and promoting the project.
 - Committer Management: Managing the committer group, which includes adding new committers, removing inactive ones, and handling disputes within the team.

+Every Maintainer is listed in the top-level [MAINTAINERS](MAINTAINERS.md) file.

+## The structure of the Maintainers
+- The composition of the Maintainers consists from independent developers or vendors.
+- No single vendor can exceed 50% of the total number of personnel.
+- The Maintainers consists of 10~15 individuals.

+## Becoming a Maintainer

+- **Criteria**: Upon the successful merge of a significant pull request or upon making significant contributions,any current maintainer can reach to the author behind the pull request and ask them if they are willing to become a CubeFS maintainer.
+- **Nominate**: Maintainers have the authority to nominate new maintainers by either sending an email to maintainers@cubefs.groups.io or opening a pull request.
+- **Elections**: Typically, new maintainers are selected from among the committers.The TSC will review the proposal by majority votes,and you will receive an invitation letter from the community after the review is passed.

 ## Changes in Maintainership

-If a Maintainer feels she/he can not fulfill the "Expectations from Maintainers", they are free to step down.
+- If a Maintainer feels she/he can not fulfill the "Expectations from Maintainers", they are free to step down.
-The steering committee will adjust the list of maintainers based on the following factors
+- The TSC will adjust the list of maintainers based on the following factors
 	- The activity level and contribution level of the maintainer in the past six months.
 	- Balance of personnel across modules
 	- Module changes, such as additions or deprecations
 	- Balance of personnel among vendors.

 In such a case:

-A PR is required to move the person in question from the maintainer entry to the retirement entry of the respective OWNERS file.
-The person in question must be mentioned in the body of the PR.
+- A PR is required to move the person in question from the maintainer entry to the retirement entry of the MAINTAINERS.md.
 This acts as a final contact attempt so that they can provide their feedback.

-Only for core maintainers who are losing their status: remove them from the core-maintainers team;
+- Maintainers who are losing their status:
-go to https://maintainers.cncf.io/ and open a PR to remove them under CubeFS;
+	- Go to https://maintainers.cncf.io/ and open a PR to remove them under CubeFS;
-remove them from the cubefs.groups.io/g/maintainers mailing list.
+	- Remove them from the cubefs.groups.io/g/maintainers mailing list.

 ## Expectations from Committers